supreethraj13/mini-TOGA-Cadet-Mobile-Module/docs/known-limitations.md

 # Known Limitations

-The API client is mocked and does not yet call the FastAPI server from Flutter.

 Hive uses map storage instead of generated typed adapters to keep the assessment lightweight.

 No APK is included; use the README build instructions.